SuperKam91/bnn/README.md

 - Consider looking at Edward results (google's Bayesian nn package which uses variational inference approach) and compare with Polychord
 - Implement support for stochastic hyperparameters (prior and likelihood)
 - Look for more interesting small dataset problems from e.g. kaggle

+# summaries of other large scale works on bnns

+- Mackay uses Gaussian approximation to get solutions to BNNs.
+Picks maximum likelihood value of hyperparameters (using analytical solution I believe), then looks at evidence values and training set error to evaluate models.
+Think he finds that test set performance and evidence are positively correlated, and that evidence as a function of size of neural network increases then dips at overly complex models. *CHECK*

+- *PROVIDE SUMMARY OF KEY RESULTS FROM MACKAY

+- Neal uses HMC to sample the BNN parameters, and Gibbs sampling to sample the hyperparameters. n.b.
+HMC requires gradient information, so can't be used to sample hyperparameters directly (to my knowledge).
+Also, HMC in essence has characteristics similar to common optimisation methods which use 'momentum' and 'velocity'.

+- Neal also introduces concept of using Gaussian processes to introduce a prior over functions, which tells us what nn predicts mapping function to be without any data.

+- From Neal it seems that sampling hyperparameters seems rather necessary to justify allowing NN to be arbitrarily big- if complex model is not needed, hyperparameters will 'quash' nodes which aren't important, according to the hyperparameter values assigned by the data during the training, and 'upweight' important nodes.
+Also avoids cross validation step.

+- *PROVIDE SUMMARY OF KEY RESULTS FROM NEAL

+- Freitas uses reversible jump MCMC with particle filters / sequential Monte Carlo to sample high dimensional neural network systems.
+Also does model selection.
+Claims that SMC can converge to global maximum faster than gradient descent based methods.
+Also treats hyperparameters as stochastic.

+- *PROVIDE SUMMARY OF KEY RESULTS FROM FREITAS

+- Gal provides the genius insight that stochastic draws from the distribution over neural networks can be done using traditional methods.
+Usually if using dropout regularisation, one disables the dropout once training is finished.
+Gal shows that using dropout during model deployment is equivalent to using variational inference to get a probabilistic model output.
+The parameters of the variational inference problem are determined by the dropout properties I believe.
+The higher the dropout probability, the stronger the prior on the inference problem.

+- This essentially means a Bayesian approach can be used even for high dimensional problems, the training time is the same as that of maximisation methods, and during deployment, one is only limited by how many samples from the posterior one wants.

+- Gal finds that this method exceeds traditional variational inference methods both in terms of speed and test set performance for most tasks, with the only doubts occurring in some CNNs.
+He also finds it outperforms traditional methods in terms of test set performance, with the added bonus that one gets an uncertainty estimate.
+The method however cannot give evidence estimates.

 # background reading